 When I configured the gpo’s I rebooted both servers to be sure the new settings were applied.
 As shown below, you will see your remote desktop servers are now Azure Ad joined.

 Now you will enjoy the benefits of SSO with multiple customers from a multi-tenant active directory, but why not go further?
-As you have seen on one of the first pictures, I have also created gpo’s to configure
+As you have seen in one of the first pictures, I have also created GPO’s to configure

 - FSlogix office containers to redirect all onedrive/sharepoint and outlook data (included in MS365 business premium)